 - To a small bowl, add the active yeast.
 Follow with the warm water and give the mixture a gentle stir.
 Let this mixture rest for 5 minutes.

-- After an hour, very gently turn the dough out onto a greased work surface.
+- The next day, place the covered bowl of dough out on the counter 1 hour prior to baking.
+After an hour, preheat the oven to 475°F. Now, very gently turn the dough out onto a greased work surface.
 You want to do this as carefully as possible so as to not disturb the bubbles in the dough.

 - Take a bench scraper, knife, or pizza cutter and divide the dough into 2-4 pieces (depending on the size of baguettes you want).
 The more you divide, the smaller and skinnier your baguettes will be.

 - Gently shape the pieces of dough into baguettes by gently stretching and elongating the dough.
 Sprinkle flour on a baguette pan or a baking sheet and transfer the baguettes to the prepared pan.